eCommerce and Shopping Cart Website

 This month, we’ll focus on the ins and outs of eCommerce websites for small businesses – from PCI Compliance and user verification to cybersecurity tips, best practices and recommended service providers.

-Weighing the Benefits & Risks
+Weighing the Benefits and Risks

 We’ve discussed how businesses have made the shift online to follow consumer trends.
 These trends show that convenience is the driving force behind the increase in online shopping.

 In fact, more than half of consumers preferred to shop online, and nearly all consumers made at least one online purchase in 2017.
+This number has increased since the 2020 COVID-19.

 eCommerce websites can also help you achieve business goals that are not revenue-related.
 Establishing an online presence can help you appear in search results and expand your business’ geographical reach.